Embedding loose spanning trees in 3-uniform hypergraphs: Preliminaries

-We finish this section by giving an example of a $2$-hypertree which cannot be guarateed by any minimum degree or codegree condition.
-Recall that a $d$-hypertree $T$ is a $d$-dimensional simplicial complex with a full $1$-skeleton such that $H_d(T;\mathbb{Q})=H_{d-1}(T;\mathbb{Q})=0$.
-The former means that $T$ consists of a vertex set $[n]$ (the 0-faces), all $\binom{n}{d-1}$ sets of two vertices (the 1-faces), and some sets of three vertices (the 2-faces), which are the hyperedges of our tree.
+In this section, we give an example of a simplicial $2$-hypertree which cannot be guaranteed by any minimum degree or codegree condition.
+Recall that a simplicial $d$-hypertree $T$ is a $d$-dimensional simplicial complex with a full $(d-1)$-skeleton such that $H_d(T;\mathbb{Q})=H_{d-1}(T;\mathbb{Q})=0$.
+The former means that $T$ consists of a vertex set $[n]$ (the $0$-faces), all $\binom{n}{\le d-1}$ sets of at most $d-1$ vertices (the $1$-faces through to the $(d-2)$-faces), and some sets of $d$ vertices (the $(d-1)$-faces), which are the hyperedges of our tree.
 To ensure the latter property we restrict our attention to the special class of \emph{collapsible hypertrees}.
 A $(d-1)$-face $\tau$ in a $d$-complex is called \emph{exposed} if there is exactly one $d$-face $\sigma$ that contains it.
 Removing this exposed $(d-1)$-face consists of removing both $\sigma$ and $\tau$.
 We say that a $d$-complex is \emph{collapsible} if we can iteratively remove exposed $(d-1)$-faces until no faces are left.
-As mentioned in~\cite{linial19}, if a $d$-dimensional complex is collapsible and has $\binom{n-1}{d}$ $d$-faces, then it is a $d$-hypertree.
-We use this fact to give a combinatorial construction of a $2$-hypertee and an almost-complete 3-uniform hypergraph which doesn't contain it.
+As mentioned in~\cite{linial19}, if a $d$-dimensional complex is collapsible and has $\binom{n-1}{d}$ $d$-faces, then it is a simplicial $d$-hypertree.
+We use this fact to give a combinatorial construction of a simplicial $2$-hypertree and an almost-complete $3$-uniform hypergraph which doesn't contain it.